 The BIT is committed to creating a space where everyone can experience improv free from harassment, intolerance, violence or intimidation.
 We aim to safeguard this by expecting a standard of behaviour from anyone entering the space.
 In instances when this standard is not being met, we seek to resolve issues through non-violent communication and clear, active policy.
 We expect everyone to:

 - Respect others and their boundaries

 - Be aware that their words and actions may have unintended effects on others

 - Be open to the fact that everyone may wish to be treated differently depending on their individual experiences

 If you have experienced or witnessed behaviours that contradict the above, please let us know.
 All issues raised will be treated with discretion, in continued consideration of your needs and expectations.
 To get in touch, please contact firstname.lastname@example.org.

-John Lomas oversees the Bristol Improv Theatre School.
-A highly experienced actor and teacher, John is a lead player in improvised soap-opera theatre company, Closer Each Day with the Wardrobe Theatre.
-John is also instructs in our professional training programme, where his speciality focus is delivery & leadership.
+John Lomas oversees the Bristol Improv Theatre School syllabus and teaching staff.
+A highly experienced actor and teacher, John is a lead player in improvised soap-opera theatre company, Closer Each Day at The Wardrobe Theatre.
+John is a producer of the Bristol 26 Hour Improv Marathon.